OpenSourceEconomics/respy/doc/source/numerical_methods.rst

     \sum^4_{j = 1} \pi_{2j} \left(\max E - \bar{V}_j\right)^{\tfrac{1}{2}}
     \end{align}

 :math:`\bar{V}_j` is shorthand for the expected value of the alternative-specific value function and :math:`\max E = \max_k\{\bar{V}_j\}` is its maximum among the choices available to the agent.
-The :math:`\pi`'s are time-varying as they are estimated by ordinary least squares period by period.
+The :math:`\pi`'s are time-varying as they are estimated by ordinary least squares each period.
 The subset of state points used to fit the interpolating function is chosen at random for each period.
 The number of interpolation points is selected in the *INTERPOLATION* section of the initialization file.
-For more details on the approximation scheme and its effect on estimation performance see the analysis in Eisenhauer (2016).
+For more details on this interpolation scheme and its effect on estimation performance see the analysis in Eisenhauer (2016).

 Function Smoothing
 """"""""""""""""""

 We simulate the agents' choice probabilities to evaluate the negative log-likelihood of the sample.
-With only a finite number of draws, there is always the risk of simulating zero probabilities for agents' decisions.
+With only a finite number of draws, there is always the risk of simulating zero probability for an agent's observed decision.
 So we implement the logit-smoothed accept-reject simulator as suggested by McFadden (1989).
 The scale parameter :math:`\lambda` is set in the *ESTIMATION* section of the initialization file.

 Miscellaneous
 """""""""""""